Blanka (Polish singer): Post-Eurovision (2023–present)

 Following her participation in Eurovision, Blanka released the singles: "Boys Like Toys" and "Rodeo" in 2023, and "Cara mia", "If U Want Me" and "Asereje (Airplane Mode)" in 2024.
 "Rodeo" reached number four in the Polish charts, while "Boys Like Toys", "Caria mia" and "If U Want Me" charted in the country's top 20.
 "Asereje (Airplane Mode)" was featured in season three of the HBO Max series The Sex Lives of College Girls.
 In February 2024, Blanka appeared in the music video for the Kolors's song "Un ragazzo una ragazza".
 In April 2024, she served as the opening act for the Polish date of Jason Derulo's worldwide Nu King World Tour.

 In 2025, Blanka was a contestant on season 29 of the Polish version of the dancing show Dancing with the Stars.
 Together with her dancing partner Mieszko Masłowski, she finished fifth.
-In 2026, she will debut as a coach on the ninth season of The Voice Kids alongside Cleo and Tribbs.
+In 2026, she debuted as a coach on the ninth season of Poland's The Voice Kids alongside Cleo and Tribbs.